Globally Solving Concave Quadratic Programs via Doubly Nonnegative Relaxation: Algorithm

-We first reset $\delta$ to ensure~\eqref{a:PhiKcFr2}.
-Here, \cref{algline:delta-reset} ensures~\eqref{a:PhiKcFr2} because of the fact that $\bar \phi^K_{\tau,\tau} \leq (\underline{v}+v_R)/2$, which can be deduced from~\eqref{a:psisdfs}.
 We provide two options for the generation of a cut deeper than Tuy's cut.
 The first option is to use Konno's cut as recalled in~\Cref{subsec:konno}.
 The second option is to generate an even deeper cut using the theory that we developed in~\Cref{sec:dnnr-cut}.
 The two algorithms for option I and II are described in~\Cref{sec:konnocut} and~\Cref{sec:bisec-cut}.

 In the while loop, the lower bound $\underline v$ is nondecreasing and the upper bound $\bar v$ is nonincreasing.
-When we solve the reference value problem~\eqref{a:possddf}, the while loop breaks when either $ v_R\leq \underline v$ or $v_R> \bar v$ so that the reference value problem is solved.
+When we solve the reference value problem~\eqref{a:possddf}, the while loop breaks when either $ \nu_R\leq \underline v$ or $\nu_R> \bar v$ so that the reference value problem is solved.